 These four elements of the programme should combine to provide stretch and challenge helping to prepare young people for progressionto employment or further study.

 The review evening is an opportunity for you to come in and meet your son/daughter’s tutor and find out about their progress.
 You will receive an academic written report before the evening written by your son/daughter’ tutor and other staff who teach them, along with an invite to the review evening.

 It is vital you make every effort to attend to ensure your child has continued motivation and so you are alerted to any problems or difficulties your child may be experiencing.

-At The Isle of Wight College we want our students to leave College both skilled and ready for the workplace or Higher Education.
-For this reason every student has an Individual Learning Plan (ILP) designed to look at the student’s overall goals, and how they need to develop their skills in order to reach these goals.
+At The Isle of Wight College we want our students to leave College both skilled and ready for the workplace or university.
+For this reason every student has an E Tracker Guide designed to look at the student’s overall goals, and how they need to develop their skills in order to reach these goals.

 We also encourage students to find part time work in order to prepare them for full time employment at the end of the course.
-We ask that parents and guardians do the same, as it is an excellent way for students to gain experience of the real working world.
+We ask that parents and guardians support this, as an excellent way for students to gain experience of the real working world.

-On site we have access to Connexions and Careers Advisers on site who operate a drop in service.
+On site we have access to a full time Careers Advisers who operate an appointment and drop in service.
 Students also have full access to the Internet and Press and we would encourage them to use these facilities to gain an understanding of working opportunities.

 You can find further information on our College FAQ page.

 You can take a free online course to help inform parents on how to sensitively talk to your children about self-harm and tactics for increasing mental resilience.

 You can find information about online safety on the local Safeguarding Children Board.